rustyrussell/bolts/12-offer-encoding.md

   - MUST include `paths` containing one or more paths to the node.
     - MUST specify `paths` in order of most-preferred to least-preferred if it has a preference.
     - MUST include `blindedpay` with exactly one `blinded_payinfo` for each `blinded_path` in `paths`, in order.
-    - if it includes `blinded_capacities`:
-      - MUST include exactly one `u64` (in millisatoshis) per `blinded_path`, reflecting the expected maximum amount that can be sent through the path.
     - SHOULD ignore any payment which does not use one of the paths.
   - MUST specify `amount`.`msat` in multiples of the minimum lightning-payable unit (e.g. milli-satoshis for bitcoin) for `chain` (or for bitcoin, if there is no `chain`).